Homecoming FAQs 2016

-Although we strongly encourage you to pre-register, you can register onsite when you arrive on campus.
-However, please understand that the fee to register will increase from $5 per person to $10 per person and University staff cannot guarantee you a ticket for events that you would like to attend (e.g., Class Decade Parties, Class Reunion Parties, etc.).
-The Onsite Registration station will open on Friday, Nov.
-7. FYI: If you plan to meet friends at the Homecoming Hospitality House, you will need to pay a registration fee.
+Although we strongly encourage you to register before Oct.
+27, you can register onsite when you arrive on campus.
+However, please understand that University staff cannot guarantee you a ticket for events that you would like to attend (e.g., Picnic, Class Reunion Parties, etc.).
+The onsite registration station will open on Friday, Nov.
+4 (1-5:30 p.m.) and Saturday, Nov.
+5 (8 a.m. to 7 p.m.).
+FYI: If you plan to meet friends at the Homecoming Hospitality House and you did not register, you will need to purchase a Homecoming Package the door.

 Who can gain access into the Homecoming Hospitality House?

-The Homecoming Hospitality House is open to all Homecoming and Reunion Weekend registrants [those who have paid either the pre-registration ($5 per person) or onsite registration ($10 per person)] who are 21 and older.
-This includes alumni, parents of current students, faculty, staff and students.
-There will be a brief time on Saturday (between 3-4 p.m.) where families with children under the age of 21 will be able to enjoy Root Beer floats.
+The Homecoming Hospitality House is open to all Homecoming registrants who are 21 and older.
+This includes alumni, parents of current students, faculty, staff and Southwestern students, although students will not be permitted inside on Friday.

-If I did not pre-register, will I need to pay the onsite registration fee in order to access the Homecoming Hospitality House?
+If I did not register, will I need to purchase a Homecoming Package in order to access the Homecoming Hospitality House?

 Yes.
-To make it fair for all who attend Homecoming, the registration fee is needed to gain entry into the Homecoming Hospitality House.
-The only people who are exempt from this rule are current Southwestern students (who are 21 years of age or older), faculty and staff (all of whom will need to provide their Pirate ID card and valid government-issued ID).
+To make it fair for all who attend Homecoming, a package is needed to gain entry into the Homecoming Hospitality House.
+The only people who are exempt from this rule are current Southwestern students (who are 21 years of age or older - Saturday only), faculty and staff (all of whom will need to provide their Pirate ID card and valid government-issued ID).

 Is food provided at the Homecoming Hospitality House?

 Yes, indeed!
-Part of the registration fees that are collected will be used to pay for snacks, hors d’oeuvres and soft drinks (including water) at the Homecoming Hospitality House.
+Part of the Homecoming Package fees will be used to pay for snacks, hors d’oeuvres and soft drinks (including water) at the Homecoming Hospitality House.
 Please note: Fees collected are not used to purchase beer or wine.